jcampbell05/NiceSupportMapFragment/README.md

 4. Build and Run - It should just work, *phew* that was easy!

-We also add support for allowing user's to vertical and horizontal pan a map when it is placed inside of a view that also uses these gestures i.e Scroll Views, where normally if you tried to pan the map the scroll view would move.
+We also have support for allowing user's to vertical and horizontal pan a map when it is placed inside of a view that also uses these gestures i.e Scroll Views, where normally if you tried to pan the map the scroll view would move.
 This behaviour is enabled by default but to turn it off just set preventParentScrolling to false.

        mapFragment.setPreventParentScrolling(false);